artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 ![image](https://github.com/user-attachments/assets/7b2bc8b7-9295-46ef-99b7-f5373bcb05c5)

-As shown, the highlighted multiplexer selects the value from the Memory stage (the result of the ```add``` instruction) as the ALU's first operand, instead of using the value from the Register File.
+As shown, the multiplexer within the red square selects the value that comes from the Memory stage (the result of the ```add``` instruction, provided through the yellow wire) as the ALU's first operand (*0x0000000a*), instead of using the value from the Register File.

 Similarly, analyze the remaining data hazards discussed in the previous item using the same approach.